top of page

 HOT CREEK

-1/9/26: The road is now snow covered starting at Hot Creek Ranch.
+2/10/26: The road is now snow covered starting at Hot Creek Ranch.
 You can sled, ski or snowshoe your way into the canyon or take a shorter hike into the Interpretive Site.
+It's not a good idea to try driving the road, you'll just end up getting stuck.
 Spring creeks like Hot Creek are great winter fisheries thanks to the relatively warm water.
-It's a midge game right now and the best fishing will be during the middle of the day when its the warmest.
-Most of our fish have been coming to subsurface presentations but there are usually a few fish feeding up top in the creek.
+The best fishing will be during the middle of the day when its the warmest.
+The BWO's are starting to hatch and the fish are definitely taking notice.
+The dry fly fishing has been great during the hatch with lots of 8-12 inch fish willing to eat your favorite imitation.
 As always, please avoid wading in this unique and fragile stream environment.

 SAN JOAQUIN RIVER